 Apologies if this all sounds like a replay of your high school chemistry class.
 Sanitizing your swimming pool water shouldn’t be complicated.
 After all, you have a pool to enjoy swimming in crystal-clear, clean water, not to fret over chemicals.

 Dichlor is a common type of granulated chlorine, but it’s not the best choice for every pool or every pool owner.
-Dichlor can be volatile and carries with it a risk of a stabilizer buildup, so care should be taken in storage and monitoring pool water’s stabilizer level.
+Dichlor can be volatile and carries a risk of a stabilizer buildup, so care should be taken in storage and monitoring pool water’s stabilizer level.

 Dichlor is more work for you as a pool owner since monitoring stabilizer levels, and manual application are both musts with this choice.
 It’s also nearly twice the cost of trichlor, an option that can be added with a floating dispenser or automatic chlorinator.